Never been to Barcelona and think that there are tons of things to see and do in the couple of days you have? Don’t panic!

 To give you a little background, the cathedral’s construction commenced in 1882 as a completely different project.
 In 1883, Gaudi took over and redesigned it in his style.
 It’s still being constructed, and plans are to complete it in 2026 (100 years after Gaudí’s death).
 The Sagrada Família is a UNESCO World Heritage Site.

-And yes, we’ve visited some other cathedrals around the world, and we feared that the Sagrada Família would be just one more when we visited for the first time.
+And yes, we’ve visited other cathedrals worldwide and feared that the Sagrada Família would be just one more.
 But all of that went away the moment we stepped on it.

-There are always considerable cues to visit this architectonic jewel, so we recommend buying the tickets before arriving in Barcelona.
-The prices are the same (or even lower), and you won’t have to wait in any queue to get in.
+There are always considerable queues to visit this architectonic jewel, so we recommend buying the tickets before arriving in Barcelona.
+The prices are the same (or even lower), and you won’t have to wait to get in.

 12:00 pm – Marina, Arc de Triomf and La Ciutadella